ENGN2912B-2018/GPU-B/README.md

 Jocelyn Cheng was responsable for graphical user interface development and design.
 The UI/UX design was the essencial for easy user interaction,  and it was implemented by using Qt IDE.
 In addition, she also implemented the interface between algorithm and GUI, which made it possible for user to visualize the realtime performance on screen.
 ### Haoze Zhang
-He was responsable for tracking algorithm, and system interfacing.
+He was responsable for tracking algorithm, system interfacing, and software architecture.
 He implemented the actual tracking algorithm by using templet matching.
 He also finished the main program, and interface all components to make the software as one piece.